-You’re standing in front of your fridge — or maybe it’s the grocery store, or farm-to-table deli counter — and you’re faced with choices.
+You’re standing in front of your fridge — or mid-grocery store aisle — and you’re faced with choices.
 Lots and lots of choices.

 In fact, we’re faced with so many ‘healthy options’ these days that even making a lunch order can become an existential crisis.

-Wellness leader, Dr. Mark Hyman‘s new book, Food.
-What the Heck Should I Eat?, is his attempt to create a little clarity for the overwhelmed.
-Read through this comprehensive piece from the doctor on the Dr. seven scientific guidelines for making the best food choices possible…
+In his book, Food.
+What the Heck Should I Eat?, Dr. Mark Hyman attempts to create a little clarity for the overwhelmed.
+Read through this comprehensive piece from the doctor on the seven scientific guidelines for making the best food choices possible…

 Eating healthy is more confusing than ever.
 I’ve been studying nutrition for 35 years and found that even experts are confused by the science.
 If the people we look to for nutritional guidance keep changing their views, no wonder the rest of us are so overwhelmed!